 Renée is an arts multi-talent: a Bronze Telly Award voice over talent, songwriter, session recording vocalist and teaching artist.
 A Maryland resident and active performer in the Washington DC metro area, she uses her voice to entertain as well as educate as a vocal teaching artist with Arts for Learning Maryland, and Arlington County Public Schools.
 She is a Maryland State Arts Council approved roster artist; a 2017 Mid-Atlantic Jazz Vocal Competition Finalist, and Grant Award recipient of the DC Arts and Humanities Creative Sparks Initiative.

 Founder, Executive/Creative Director of Kidz MusiQ Club LLC, Jazzing up Learning! ™ (a music arts initiative that introduces children to acoustic music and furthers an appreciation for jazz, using music elements and core concepts of learning).
 Renée’s love of Jazz developed into a small music company known as Kidz MusiQ Club, which she began by writing educational songs and collaborating with her husband, trombonist DuPort Georges after her son was born.

-Renée possesses a B.A. in Mass Media Arts Television Production, Magna cum Laude, from the University of the District of Columbia.
+Renée is also a licensed Realtor®, Your Singing House Hunter with Keller Williams Flagship of Maryland.
+Renee possesses a Bachelor of Arts in Communication: Mass Media Art-Television/Video Production, magna cum laude from the University of the District of Columbia.